Alice Hamilton

 Alice Hamilton (February 27, 1869 – September 22, 1970) was an American physician, research scientist, and author.
-She was a leading expert in the field of occupational health and a pioneer in the field of industrial toxicology.
+She was a leading expert in the field of occupational health, laid the foundation for health and safety protections, and a pioneer in the field of industrial toxicology.
+She led efforts to reduce lead poisoning.

 Hamilton trained at the University of Michigan Medical School.
-Her residency at Hull House in Chicago from 1887 to 1919, put her in contact with an extensive demographic of working-class households, and the work-life dangers they faced.
+Her residency at Hull House in Chicago from 1897 to 1919 put her in contact with an extensive demographic of working-class households, and the work-life dangers they faced.
 She also became a professor of pathology at the Woman's Medical School of Northwestern University in 1897.
 In 1919, she became the first woman appointed to the faculty of Harvard University.

 Her scientific research focused on the study of occupational illnesses and the dangerous effects of industrial metals and chemical compounds.
 In addition to her scientific work, Hamilton was a social-welfare reformer, humanitarian, and peace activist.
 She received numerous honors and awards, including the Albert Lasker Public Service Award.
 Her work led to improvements in safety and regulation, and is sometimes credited with leading to the founding of the United States' Occupational Safety and Health Administration.